Nice254-art/hackportfolio/README.md

 # Portfolio - Shanice Akinyi Oduor

-This is a personal portfolio website for Shanice Akinyi Oduor, a Junior Software Engineer.
-The website showcases her professional profile, skills, resume, and contact information.
+This is a personal portfolio website for Shanice Akinyi Oduor, a Junior Software Engineer.The website can be viewed by clicking this link https://stalwart-flan-7590e1.netlify.app/ .The website showcases her professional profile, skills, resume, and contact information.

 ---